Roasted Butternut Squash Arugula Salad

 Instructions

-- Place the butternut squash, onion, 2 tablespoons olive oil, and ¼ teaspoon kosher salt on a rimmed baking sheet, tossing to combine.
+- Place the butternut squash, onion, 2 tablespoons of the olive oil, and ¼ teaspoon of the kosher salt on a rimmed baking sheet, tossing to combine.

 - Roast for 20 minutes, flip, and continue roasting until golden, about 10-15 minutes more.

-- Meanwhile, mix the pepitas, maple syrup, cinnamon, 1 teaspoon olive oil, and ¼ teaspoon salt in a small bowl.
-Add to a parchment or foil lined pie plate or small, heat proof baking dish.
+- Meanwhile, mix the pepitas, maple syrup, cinnamon, 1 teaspoon olive oil, and ¼ teaspoon kosher salt in a small bowl.
+Spread the seeds in a parchment or foil-lined pie plate or a small, heat-proof baking dish.

 - Make the dressing by whisking the lemon juice, salt, garlic, and olive oil in a small bowl until well combined.